johntran/relay/docs/Modern-PersistedQueries.md

 the query map file in a common location accessible to both the client and the server.

-For applications where the client and server projects are separate, you can solve this by having an additional npm run script to push the query map file to a location accessible by your server:
+For applications where the client and server projects are separate, you can solve this by having an additional npm run script to push the query map to a location accessible by your server:

 ```js
 "scripts": {